 How can identify incorrect posture?

-The first step towards improving your posture is identifying what about it needs some improvement.
+The first step towards improving your posture is identifying what needs some improvement.
 The best way to do this is to monitor your posture constantly throughout the day.
-Watch how you sit in your office chair, carry objects or stand in line at regular intervals and make mental notes of back support and posture.
+Watch how you sit in your office chair, carry objects, or stand in line at regular intervals and make mental notes of back support and posture.

 What are the other causes of back pain?

 This increases pressure on your joints and muscles.
 If you want your spine neutral, you should sleep either on your back or your side.
 If you must sleep on your tummy, then place a pillow below your hips.
 This will help alleviate pressure on your discs, muscles, and ligaments.